EHR Data 101

 Meet Your Instructor, Phil Ballentine

-Phil Ballentine is a clinical data engineer with ~10 years of experience working with EHRs and making use of messy EHR data.
-After working for three years as an Epic implementer transitioning Partners HealthCare (now Mass General Brigham) to Epic from a number of fragmented legacy EHRs, Phil has worked in healthcare data integration–building cohesive data products from many combined sources since 2017, including at athenahealth and Health Catalyst.
-Since 2022, Phil has been leading Data Engineering at Atropos Health.
+Phil Ballentine is a clinical data engineer with ~10 years of experience working with EHRs and making use of messy EHR data and currently leads data engineering at Atropos Health, the developer of the first physician consultation service powered by publication-grade real-world evidence derived from EHR data and claims.
+After working for three years as an Epic implementer transitioning Partners HealthCare (now Mass General Brigham) to Epic, Phil has worked in healthcare data integration and focusing on EHR data since 2017, including at athenahealth, OM1 Inc, and Health Catalyst.
 Phil holds a MSc in Health Informatics and Analytics from the Tufts University School of Medicine and created and teaches a graduate course at Northeastern University on healthcare data.

 Register For This CourseGet on the Waitlist